apache/privacy-website/faq/committers.md

 and loading the map when the user clicks on the image.
 Make it clear that users will load a Google Map with their click.

+For an idea of how to implement this, please see: [YouTube Example 1](/examples/youtube-html/with-youtube-api.html)

 ### Can I embed videos (from YouTube, Vimeo, etc.)?

 Yes, you can embed videos on the website, but they should load